Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 11 | Cholesterol (in mg) | Cholesterol content in milligrams per 100 grams, pertinent for cardiovascular health.
 12 | Sodium (in mg) | Sodium content in milligrams per 100 grams, crucial for fluid balance and nerve function.
 13 | Water (in g) | Water content in grams per 100 grams, which affects the food's energy density.
-14 | Vitamin A (in mg) | Amount of Vitamin A in micrograms per 100 grams, impoertant for vision and immune functioning.
+14 | Vitamin A (in mg) | Amount of Vitamin A in micrograms per 100 grams, important for vision and immune functioning.
 15 | Vitamin B1 (Thiamine)(in mg) | Essential for glucose metabolism.
 16 | Vitamin B11 (Folic Acid)(in mg) | Crucial for cell function and tissue growth, particularly important in pregnancy.
 17 | Vitamin B12(in mg) | Important for brain function and blood formation.